Skip to main content

 Browsing Resources

 The Resources tab shows all registered resources as cards, grouped by category (Git, CRM, Drive, Email, etc.).
 Use the filter chips at the top to narrow by category.
-Each card shows the resource name, type, and when it was added.

 Pending Access Requests